 To keep your pages and posts SEO-friendly, you’ll need to optimize your meta titles and meta descriptions.

-Meta titles are the titles that appear in Google search results for any page or post.
+A Meta title, or website title, is a title that appear in Google search results for any page or post.
 Meta titles entice users to click on your page and help search engines understand the contents of your page.